 What Counts as a Qualified Medical Expense?

-When we think about medical payments, we tend to think about fees paid to doctors, dentists, surgeons, or psychiatrists, but remember to hold on to receipts for all qualified expenses, not just those sent to your insurance company.
+When we think about medical payments, we tend to think about fees paid to doctors, dentists, surgeons, or psychiatrists, but remember to hold on to medical receipts for all qualified expenses, not just those sent to your insurance company.

 Examples include payment to nontraditional medical practitioners, hearing aids, crutches, weight-loss programs for specific diseases, acupuncture treatments, breast pumps, and so much more.

 Keeping track of your costs doesn’t need to be a lengthy process.
-Simply add up your receipts as you receive them or all at once at the end of the year.
+Simply add up your medical receipts as you receive them or all at once at the end of the year.

 If you file a claim for a credit or refund, please keep records and medical-related documentation for three years from the date you file the original tax return.